 The flavor profile of this particular medium-dark roast has nuances of honey and chocolate with a slight hint of hazelnut.
 Cafe Don Pablo Gourmet Coffee is also perfect for anyone that has a sensitive stomach due to the low acidity of the coffee beans.

 Ethical Bean Coffee Sweet Espresso

 My second recommendation if you want to go organic with your coffee is Ethical Bean Coffee Sweet Espresso.
-This medium dark roast can be served as a classic espresso shot and enjoyed or you can use the espresso shot as a base for a host of different coffee beverages.
+This medium-dark roast can be served as a classic espresso shot and enjoyed or you can use the espresso shot as a base for a host of different coffee beverages.

-Each bag of organic whole beans have been carefully sourced and then artisan roasted in Vancouver, Canada to ensure the best possible experience with each sip.
+Each bag of organic whole beans has been carefully sourced and then artisan roasted in Vancouver, Canada to ensure the best possible experience with each sip.
 They pay the farmers more than average for their beans and the farmers prefer to opt for more ethical, honest and labor-intensive methods over technology to produce some of the best tasting organic coffee beans you’ll find.